-This Gluten-Free Veggie Roast is perfect for anyone who needs a gluten-free meal and can’t eat the store-bought vegan turkey.
-It’s made with beans, rice, and has tons of flavor.
+This Gluten-Free Veggie Roast by Anja Cass is perfect for anyone who needs a gluten-free meal and can’t eat the store-bought vegan turkey.
+It’s made with beans, and rice, and has tons of flavor.
 Now no one will feel left out of the holiday meal.

 21. Pan-Fried Tofu Steaks With Coriander Cream and Asparagus Spears

-Impress your guests with these beautifully composed dishes of Pan-Fried Tofu Steaks with Coriander Cream and Asparagus Spears.
-These spicy tofu steaks, tangy herb dressing, and fresh, crunchy greens combine to create a delicious meal in less than a half an hour, so you have plenty of time to work on dessert.
+Impress your guests with these beautifully composed dishes of Pan-Fried Tofu Steaks with Coriander Cream and Asparagus Spears by Rebecca Weller.
+These spicy tofu steaks, tangy herb dressing, and fresh, crunchy greens combine to create a delicious meal in less than half an hour, so you have plenty of time to work on dessert.

 22. Portobello Mushroom Steaks

-Serve steaks this Thanksgiving – these Portobello Mushroom Steaks, of course.
+Serve steaks this Thanksgiving – these Portobello Mushroom Steaks by Kathleen Henry, of course.
 Sauteed with onions, balsamic vinegar, mirin, and herbs, these steaks are juicy, chewy, and so satisfying.
 So dust off your steak knives for this veggie dish.

 23. Seitan in a Balsamic Wine Reduction

-This Seitan in a Balsamic Wine Reduction will have your guests thinking they walked into a fancy restaurant by mistake.
+This Seitan in a Balsamic Wine Reduction by Dawn Kriss will have your guests thinking they walked into a fancy restaurant by mistake.
 With tender seitan simmered in a flavorful balsamic wine sauce, you’ll probably have to insist you made it yourself at home.
-Definitely make this dish if you want to impress your friends, family, or your sweetheart with your cooking prowess.
+Make this dish if you want to impress your friends, family, or your sweetheart with your cooking prowess.

 24. Lentil Chili Pot Pie With Pumpkin Cornbread Topping

-Your guests will smile wide when you put these individually-sized Lentil Chili Pot Pies down in front of them.
+Your guests will smile wide when you put these individually-sized Lentil Chili Pot Pies by Leah Moldowan down in front of them.
 It’s a hearty veggie-filled lentil spicy chili topped with a slightly sweet and fluffy pumpkin cornbread that also happens to be gluten-free.

 25. Tofu Piccata

-This Tofu Piccata is an elegant entrée that will impress any guests.
+This Tofu Piccata by Rhea Parsons is an elegant entrée that will impress any guest.
 A vegan version of the classic Italian dish, this has tofu cooked in a delicious sauce of vegan butter, white wine, parsley, garlic, lemons, and capers.
 This dish is so amazing; it will have people shouting, “Bravo!” and asking for an encore.